Does Medicare Cover Raised Toilet Seats ?

 - a custodial care facility

-Certain Medicaid waivers allow for a wider range of DME for the home than others
+Certain Medicaid and state, waivers and programs, allow for a wider range of DME for the home, than others

 There are HCBS programs, or waivers, which allow for what has been named Consumer Direction/ Self Direction.